kubernetes-sigs/lws/keps/511-partition-update/README.md

 }
 ```

-In partition updates, there will be two versions replicas. the `ReadyReplicas` and `UpdatedReplicas` filed are insufficient to represent the current status of the lws.
+In partition updates, there will be two versioned replicas.
+The `ReadyReplicas` and `UpdatedReplicas` filed are insufficient to represent the current status of the lws.
 So adding the `UpdatedReadyReplicas` field can better indicate the state of the new version replicas.
 ```go
 // leaderworkerset_types.go
 type LeaderWorkerSetStatus struct {